pietrocipolla/DA_ML_project/README.md

 L96 contains methods for differentiating and integrating the Lorenz96 system for arbitrary N and F.

-EnKF contains contains methods for assimilating data using the Ensemble Kalman Filter
+EnKF contains methods for assimilating data using the Ensemble Kalman Filter

 Experiment objects each contain run settings, methods for generating truth and observations, and methods for assimilating a set of observations.
 When a run is complete the object contains all input and results.